Gorialis/sphinx-napoleon-gettext-bug/README.md

 #: ../../../foobar/__init__.py:docstring of foobar.documented_function:3
 msgid "Whether the duck should be small or not." msgstr ""

+#: ../../../foobar/__init__.py:docstring of foobar.documented_function:6
+msgid "This duck is very small." msgstr ""
 ```
 ```
 #: ../../../foobar/__init__.py:docstring of foobar.documented_function:9